-Pursuant to Planning Code Section 303(c), before approving a conditional use authorization, the Planning Commission needs to find that the facts presented are such to establish the findings stated below.
+5. Action(s) Requested (Include Planning Code Section which authorizes action) Conditional Use Findings Pursuant to Planning Code Section 303(c), before approving a conditional use authorization, the Planning Commission needs to find that the facts presented are such to establish the findings stated below.
 In the space below and on separate paper, if necessary, please present facts sufficient to establish each finding.

-- 1. That the proposed use or feature, at the size and intensity contemplated and at the proposed location, will provide a development that is necessary or desirable for, and compatible with, the neighborhood or the community; and - 2.
-That such use or feature as proposed will not be detrimental to the health, safety, convenience or general welfare of persons residing or working in the vicinity, or injurious to property, improvements or potential development in the vicinity, with respect to aspects including but not limited to the following: - (a) The nature of the proposed site, including its size and shape, and the proposed size, shape and arrangement of structures; - (b) The accessibility and traffic patterns for persons and vehicles, the type and volume of such traffic, and the adequacy of proposed off-street parking and loading; - (c) The safeguards afforded to prevent noxious or offensive emissions such as noise, glare, dust and odor; - (d) Treatment given, as appropriate, to such aspects as landscaping, screening, open spaces, parking and loading areas, service areas, lighting and signs; and - 3.
+1. That the proposed use or feature, at the size and intensity contemplated and at the proposed location, will provid a development that is necessary or desirable for, and compatible with, the neighborhood or the community; and 2.
+That such use or feature as proposed will not be detrimental to the health, safety, convenience or general welfare of persons residing or working in the vicinity, or injurious to property, improvements or potential development in the vicinity, with respect to aspects including but not limited to the following: (a) The nature of the proposed site, including its size and shape, and the proposed size, shape and arrangement of structures; (b) The accessibility and traffic patterns for persons and vehicles, the type and volume of such traffic, and the adequacy of proposed off-street parking and loading; (c) The safeguards afforded to prevent noxious or offensive emissions such as noise, glare, dust and odor; (d) Treatment given, as appropriate, to such aspects as landscaping, screening, open spaces, parking and loading areas, service areas, lighting and signs; and 3.
 That such use or feature as proposed will comply with the applicable provisions of this Code and will not adversely affect the Master Plan.

-1. The proposed use is the historical use of the landmark property and is broadly supported across the City and in the local community.

-2. The proposed design has been discussed with the neighborhood and has been approved by the Historic
+1. The proposed use is the historical use of the landmark property and is broadly supported across the City and i the local community.
+2. The proposed design has been discussed with the neighborhood and has been approved by the Historic Preservation Commission.

-Preservation Commission.
 After consultations with neighbors, the Project Sponsor has agreed to the conditions set forth in Ex.
-A, attached hereto.
+A, attached h ereto .
 3. The subject property has been operated historically as a restaurant.
-Authorization for a conditional use permit to resume restaurant operations is permissible under the applicable provisions of the Code (see e.g., Sec.
+Authorization for a conditional use permi to resume restaurant operations is permissible under the applicable provisions of the Code (see e.g., Sec.
 185) and is consistent with the goal of preserving landmarks and the Master Plan.